-You likely are familiar with the joint pain illness that is arthritis – but July’s Juvenile Arthritis month seeks to highlight one of the many aspects of arthritis that may not be prevalent in mainstream knowledge.
-Though arthritis is commonly thought of as a disease for older adults, juvenile arthritis impacts nearly 300,000 American children (under the age of 16).
+You likely are familiar with arthritis, but July’s Juvenile Arthritis Month seeks to highlight one of the many aspects of arthritis that may not be prevalent in mainstream knowledge.
+Though arthritis is commonly thought of as a disease for older adults, juvenile arthritis impacts nearly 300,000 American children (under the age of 18).

 Though adults have more developed immune systems, with rheumatoid arthritis your “body’s immune system attacks the lining of the joint capsule, a tough membrane that encloses all the joint parts” (Mayo Clinic).